Cleveland-Richardson Park Master Plan

 About the Project

-The master planning process guides the park's development.
-The project team will evaluate the site's unique features, identify programming needs and propose design elements.
-Our goal is to balance conservation of natural and historic resources with new recreation opportunities to provide a new park that meets our community's need.
+This master planning effort will guide how the park is developed.
+The project team is working to evaluate the site’s natural assets, identify programming needs, and propose thoughtful design elements.
+The goal is to balance conservation of natural resources with new recreation opportunities—creating a park that meets our community’s needs now and into the future.

 Why This Matters

-As Renton grows to nearly 110,000 residents, access to green spaces in all parts of the City becomes more important.
-This new park will help fill gaps in park access, especially in the Talbot neighborhood, offering recreation opportunities and supporting health and wellness for our community.
+As Renton grows to nearly 110,000 residents, access to green space becomes even more essential.
+This new park will help close gaps in park access—especially in the Talbot neighborhood—while offering places to play, connect, and support community health and well-being.

 Welcome to the Cleveland-Richardson Park Master Planning Project!